princhan/Instruct-large/README.md

 ---

 # hkunlp/instructor-large
-This is a general embedding model: It maps **any** piece of text (e.g., a title, a sentence, a document, etc.) to a fixed-length vector in test time **without further training**.
-With instructions, the embeddings are **domain-specific** (e.g., specialized for science, finance, etc.) and **task-aware** (e.g., customized for classification, information retrieval, etc.)
+We introduce **Instructor**👨‍🏫, an instruction-finetuned text embedding model that can generate text embeddings tailored to any task (e.g., classification, retrieval, clustering, text evaluation, etc.) and domains (e.g., science, finance, etc.) ***by simply providing the task instruction, without any finetuning***. **Instructor**👨‍ achieves sota on 70 diverse embedding tasks!
 The model is easy to use with `sentence-transformer` library.

+# Quick start
 ## Installation
 ```bash
 git clone https://github.com/HKUNLP/instructor-embedding